LIDA-Data-Analytics-Team/laserdocs_test/docs/laser_how_to/file_import_and_export.md

    - What measures have been taken to minimise disclosure risk?

-As a resposnse to the file export reuest email, DAT will send the file using Biscom SFT to the email address of the file reciepient.
+As a response to the file export request email, DAT will send the file using Biscom SFT to the email address of the file reciepient.
 The file recipeint will receive an automated email containing an invitation link to downlaod the file in Biscom.
 The data recipeint can also log into Biscom through [BISCOM SFT.](https://laser-sft.leeds.ac.uk/sft)
 When they login, they'll see a secure message,and the requested file attached, download th file from there.